seanzhangkx8/ConvoKit/docs/source/troubleshooting.rst

 and if that doesn't fix the issue, then run:

->>> open /Applications/Python\ 3.8/Install\ Certificates.command
+>>> open /Applications/Python\ 3.9/Install\ Certificates.command

-(Substitute 3.8 in the above command with your current Python version (e.g. 3.9 or 3.10) if necessary.)
+(Substitute 3.9 in the above command with your current Python version (e.g. 3.10 or 3.11 or 3.12) if necessary.)

 Immutability of Metadata Fields
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^